PAESCAL-SciDAC5/.github/profile/README.md

 # Welcome to PAESCAL's GitHub organization

-Here you can find notes and code repositories of the projects various task teams.

 PAESCAL, or _Physical, Accurate, and Efficient atmosphere and surface coupling across SCALs_, is a collaboration among Earth system modelers, applied mathematicians, computational scientists, and computer scientists supported by the US DOE through the 5th instantiation of the SciDAC (Scientific Discovery through Advanced Computing) program.